Alfresco/docs-alfresco/support/latest/policies/security.md

 Alfresco notifies customers and partners in the following manner:

 * For **High** severity issues, Alfresco releases the version containing the fix and then sends a security alert email to all customers and partners.
-And then, publishes a security alert on the Alfresco Support Portal with details of the issue and of the fixed versions.
+And then, publishes a security alert on Hyland Community with details of the issue and of the fixed versions.
 Full details of the vulnerability and attack vector will be publicly released but only after customers and partners have been given reasonable time to install the fixed version.
-* For **Medium** severity issues, Alfresco releases the version containing the fix and publishes a security alert on the Alfresco Support Portal with details of the issue and of the fixed versions.
+* For **Medium** severity issues, Alfresco releases the version containing the fix and publishes a security alert on Hyland Community with details of the issue and of the fixed versions.
 * For **Low** severity issues, the fix is documented as part of the release notes for the service pack which includes the fix.

 ## Reporting a security issue to Hyland